top of page

 Cotton Lavendar (Santolina rosmarinifolia)

-I have spoken highly of this plant for many years, through observation of it’s huge value to pollinators, yet it still goes under the radar for most.
+I have spoken highly of this plant for many years after observing its value to wildlife, yet it still goes under the radar for most.
 This plant attracts huge numbers of smaller pollinators to its teeny nectar filled flowers and keeps on giving!
 You could sit by the plant for hours just to count the variety of visiting species.
-If diversity is what you are looking to improve, add this one to your plant list and you will not regret it!
+If diversity is what you are looking to improve, do add this one to your plant list.

 Tip: This long lasting sun loving, shrubby plant can be